 For more information about scoring methodology and how to interpret scores, download our Culvert Prioritization document.

-The following are examples of culvert removal and habitat enhancement projects that the CRWP and partners have completed in recent years.
+Here are examples of culvert replacement projects completed by the CRWP and its partners in recent years.

 Eccles Creek & Whiskey Creek

-In the 1980s, the Eccles Creek Bridge was replaced with a culvert.
+In the 1980s, the Eccles Creek Bridge was replaced with an 8′ culvert for the 22′ wide Eccles Creek.
 From the waterline, the culvert was perched 6” and acted as a velocity barrier for rearing juveniles.
 ADF&G and USFWS agreed replacement would improve fish passage.

-Whiskey Creek culvert was under flood capacity for five-year peak flows,created a velocity barrier for juvenile fish passage and resulted in flooding to local neighbors.
+The Whiskey Creek culvert was under-sized for five-year peak flood levels, creating a velocity barrier for juvenile fish passage and resulted in flooding to neighbors’ property.
 Storm water runoff was a visible problem to many locals.

 Power Creek Road, by old Ketchum air site

-Three small culverts were constricting the water flow from the upstream side of Power Creek Road and impacting the downstream gravel spawning beds.
+Three small culverts were constricting the water flow from the upstream side of Power Creek Road and degrading the downstream gravel spawning beds.